-STRATTEC SECONTT CORPORATION 2019 ANNOAL WILLTING Election of director: (term expiring at the 2022 Annual Meeting) 01 Frank J. Krejci ☐ Vote FOR the nominee Vote WITHHELD from the nominee (To withhold authority to vote for any individual r write the number(s) of the nominee(s) in the box 2.
-To approve the non-binding advisory proposal on executive compensation. \ /ote FOR ☐ Vote AG the proposal ☐ the pro I I ARSIAIN 3.
-To approve an amendment to the Amended and F Incorporation to provide for a majority voting stand in uncontested elections of directors. □ \ ote FOR Uvote AG the proposal the pro I I ARSIAIN 4.
-In their discretion, the Proxies are authorized to vo ote on such other matters as may properly come before the meeting.
-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE NOMINEE DIRECTOR AND FOR PROPOSALS 2 and 3.
+STRATTEC SECURITY CORPORATION 2021 ANNUAL MEETING Election of directors: (term expiring at the 2024 Annual Meeting) 01 Harold M. Stratton II 02 Thomas W. Florsheim, Jr. ,,,,, Vote WITHHELD from the nominees (To withhold authority to vote for any individu write the number(s) of the nominee(s) in the b To approve an amendment to the STRATTE Articles of Incorporation to increase the number Stock from 12 million shares to 18 million shares r of authorized shares of common FOR proposal Vote AG/ the prop ABSTAIN 3.
+To approve the non-binding advisory propos al on executive compensation.
+FOR proposal Vote AG/ the prop ABSTAIN 4.
+In their discretion, the Proxies are authorized t o vote on such other matters as may prop erly come b efore the meet ing.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE " \underline{FOR} " THE NOMINEE DIRECTORS AND " \underline{FOR} " PROPOSALS 2 and 3.
 AFTER VOTING SIMPLY SIGN, DATE, AND RETURN THIS PROXY CARD.
 Address Change?
-Mark box, sign, and indicate changes belo ow: Date Cignoture (a) in Roy
+Mark box, sign, and indicate changes below: Date If sig ature(s) in Bo gning as att dian, please a o or more per orney , executor, our full title , all holders adminis as such. must sig strato or, trustee or sares are held Proxy.